callmeed/trivia_factory/README.md

 **TriviaFactory::UsStateCapitalsQuestion**: generates a question about US state capitals.

+**TriviaFactory::CapitalCitiesQuestion**: generates a question about capital cities (worldwide)

+**TriviaFactory::AcademyAwardsQuestion**: generates a question about academy award winners

 **TriviaFactory::VocabularyQuestion**: generates a multiple choice vocabulary *word* <-> *definition* question.
 From a list of 1,000 vocabulary study words.

 To create a question from any of these types, simply call the `generate()` method on any of the classes.